 Artificial sweeteners are also on my “NO” list.
-Beware of the phrases “Sugar Free” or “No Sugar Added” (commonly seen in baked goods, like pies).
+Beware of the phrases “Sugar-Free” or “No Sugar Added” (commonly seen in baked goods, like pies).
 This is code that the product is sweetened artificially with products like Sweet ‘n Low (saccharin), Splenda (sucralose), aspartame, etc.).

 Makeup of Sugar

 The newest studies on regular sugar show that it’s fructose that is the biggest problem.
 Table sugar (sucrose) is made up of 2 sugars called glucose and fructose in roughly equal parts.

 If you get most of your sugar from natural sources like fruits and vegetables you are going to be okay, especially if you take a quality probiotic supplement because the sugar from these foods won’t interfere with the action of the probiotic.

 Xylitol and Erythritol are from an interesting family of sweeteners called ‘sugar alcohols’.
 The body processes them in a completely different way than it does sugar.
-In fact the body doesn’t really see them as sugars and mostly won’t digest them.
+The body doesn’t really see them as sugars and mostly won’t digest them.

 There are many different sugar alcohols but Erythritol and Xylitol are my first choice.
 The others you see (all ending in -itol) are cheaper to make: forms like sorbitol, mannitol, etc.

 *Important note: Sugar alcohols are NOT safe for animals.

 It will depend on the brand you buy just how much or little of an aftertaste there is.
-The more pure the processing of the plant (using just the leaves and not stems for instance) the better it will taste.
-I use SweetLeaf Stevia because to me it has no bitter aftertaste.
+The purer the processing of the plant (using just the leaves and not stems for instance) the better it will taste.
+I use SweetLeaf Stevia either in liquid (which is my favorite) or powder form because to me it has no bitter aftertaste.